betty-van/100-days-of-code/r1-log.md

   - Starting and completing some Part 3a exercises using Node and Express

 ## Day 54: 12-13-19
+  - Took a break

 ## Day 55: 12-14-19
+  - Finished phonebook backend up to step 6

 ## Day 56: 12-15-19